hbansal987/module5/module_05/lesson_05.03/lesson_05.03.md

 15. For the `Controller` property select `Idle Animation` (the one we have just been working on).

 16. For `Avatar` choose `BaseMeshAvatar`.
-Make suure that the Update Mode property has its value set to Normal and the Culling Mode property has its value set to Always Animate
+Make sure that the Update Mode property has its value set to Normal and the Culling Mode property has its value set to Always Animate

 [comment]: <GM: the image below shows RigidBody and CapsuleColllider components on the character but I don't think we've added them yet>
 [comment]: <GM: you don't say to set the Animator Component properties like Update Mode and CullingMode, or uncheck Root Motion?: Addressed above in line #55>